 Best hike for getting away from it all

-An hour and a quarter west of Trapani, the tranquil island of Marettimo is an attractive off-the-beaten-track destination for hiking.
+An 1 hour and 15 minutes west of Trapani, the tranquil island of Marettimo is an attractive off-the-beaten-track destination for hiking.
 Hydrofoils dock at the island’s main village, a labyrinth of whitewashed houses surrounded by iridescent turquoise and ultramarine waters.
 From the port, a network of beautifully maintained, well-marked trails fan out around the island.

 Especially scenic is the trail (its trailhead is along the waterfront just north of the hydrofoil dock) that winds north along high bluffs to the precipitously perched Castello di Punta Troia, a 12th-century Norman castle built atop an earlier Saracen watchtower on a lonely promontory at Marettimo’s northeastern tip.
 Not far from here, in 241 BCE, the Romans and Carthaginians once fought the decisive battle of the First Punic War.
 These days, however, it’s about as peaceful a spot as you could wish for.